Linux - Local & Remote Graphical and Text Mode Console

 - If you have Linux installed on your desktop, with a graphical user interface, when you want to type commands you open up a terminal emulator.

-Let’s move back to logins.
+Let’s move back to logging in.
 In practice, most often you’ll log in to remote Linux systems.
 But let’s start with the less common scenarios.

 Logging into Local Linux Systems

-“Local” is just a tech word for “something that is in front of you” or “something you can physically access”.
+Local is just a tech word for “something that's in front of you” or “something you can physically access”.
 A computer on your desk is local.
 A server running on Google Cloud is remote.

 Local GUI